A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 Your newborn could also be extra hungry if she’s not actually taking in the food she had just eaten.
 In other words, she’s spitting the food right back up.

 Like we talked about, holding her upright (especially after a feeding) can help avoid excess spit-up.
 Make sure you’re also holding her at an angle when you breastfeed to prevent her from feeding flat on her back.
-You might even want to get a crib wedge like this one so she can sleep at a slight incline.

 If all else fails, talk with her pediatrician to further discuss health issues or even medicines that can help her stop spitting up so much.